• Skip to primary navigation

 The state of Montana is unlike any other in all of America.
 The people who choose to live in Montana have always exemplified the most independent-minded, rugged side of the American character.
 Montana is cold, mountainous, and still quite wild.

-You have the chance to grow in all areas of your life during college, including academically and professionally as well as socially, emotionally, and personally.
+You have the chance to grow in all areas of your life during college, including academically, professionally, socially, emotionally, and personally.

 College can help you find your passions, create a clear route for your career, and develop your leadership skills.

-Because it is one of the biggest and least populous states, Montana doesn’t require as many schools and universities as, say, New England or California, but that merely means that the ones it does have are of the highest caliber.
+Because it is one of the most extensive and least populous states, Montana doesn’t require as many schools and universities as New England or California, but that merely means that the ones it does have are of the highest calibre.
 It is home to one of the best law schools in Montana.

 How Much Does Law School Cost In Montana

-When initial award offers are made it is assumed that law students will be enrolled in 12 or more credits each semester.
+When initial award offers are made, law students are assumed to be enrolled in 12 or more credits each semester.

 During the final review process, the cost of attending is adjusted to reflect the status a student reports in answering the financial aid questions in CyberBear.

-It may be adjusted again at the start of the term to reflect actual enrollment status.
+It may be adjusted again at the start of the term to reflect the actual enrollment status.

-A student’s COA is made up of two different types of costs: direct and indirect.
+A student’s COA comprises two different types of costs: direct and indirect.

-Direct costs are items that will appear on the University bills, such as tuition, fees, books, and room and board (if living on campus).
+Direct costs will appear on the University bills, such as tuition, fees, books, and room and board (if living on campus).

 Indirect costs will not appear on the bill but are estimated costs associated with going to college and should be included in the budget.
 These include items like transportation and personal expenses.